5020hunter/Hurricane-Tracker---Final/README.md

 # Hurricane Tracker
-(` pip install -r requirements.txt`) will install the required dependencies to run the code in Hurricane_Tracker.ipynb
+(` pip install -r requirements.txt`) will install the required dependencies to run the code in Hurricane_Tracking.ipynb